GeorgeKuncheria/Rental-Portal-Database-System/README.md

 Adds a new rating and review for a property.

 ## Views
-Views are virtual tables created by a query joining one or more tables.
-They provide a way to simplify complex queries and present data in a specific format without duplicating the data.

 ### LogTableForTransactions
 A view to log and present transaction details, including property, user, and payment status information.